Philippine sailfin lizard Facts

 The majority of specimens do appear on several of the islands comprising the Philippines.
 It does not, though, live on Palawan Island.
 A smaller population also makes its home in New Guinea, and a small part of Indonesia.
 It’s unknown if it ever lived anywhere else.

-Like many related species, the animal also displays decided strong preferences for its choice of habitat.
+Like many related species, the animal also displays decidedly strong preferences for its choice of habitat.
 Due to this instinctive tendency, though, its choices remain somewhat limited.
 The reptile makes its home almost exclusively in regions of tropical wooded areas.

 Still following a pattern common to its relatives, the Philippine sailfin lizard developed as an omnivore.
 Intriguingly, it strikes a very even balance between meat and plants.
 Its diet thus consists of such food sources as fruits, leaves, insects, and even smaller crustaceans.

-The species additionally evolved a diurnal in nature.
+The species additionally evolved as diurnal in nature.
 Individuals spend the majority of the day sunning themselves.
 Breeding occurs once per year, though the female may lay several clutches.
 Each of these typically produces between 2 – 8 eggs each, placed in shallow pits.